-Inspired from the real life events which happened in the life of grandparents of the author of the novel “The Wettest County in the World” , Lawless is a story about three bootlegging brothers in rural Virginia.
-Their illusion that they can not be touched is soon threaten by the cop when Bondurant brothers refuse to pay them off.
+Inspired from the real-life events which happened in the life of grandparents of the author of the novel “The Wettest County in the World”, Lawless is a story about three bootlegging brothers in rural Virginia.
+Their illusion that they can not be touched is soon threatened by the cop when Bondurant brothers refuse to pay them off.
 The problem starts brewing soon among the Bondurant brothers when they face an outside threat that set the duel between Tom Hardy, as the chief Bondurant, and Guy Pearce, as a mob flunky in law enforcer’s clothing.
-Though the film swing between classic gangster film with the dash of modernism and B-grade wanna be art film, it is the performance of each character that raises the bar of film, especially Tom Hardy and the always dependable Guy Pearce.
+Though the film swing between classic gangster film with the dash of modernism and B-grade wannabe art film, it is the performance of each character that raises the bar of film, especially Tom Hardy and the always dependable Guy Pearce.

-The film seemed pretty low on thrills until Guy Pearce shows up as a ruthless imperil cop who brings the much needed confrontation that sets the dramatic thrill in the motion.
-Guy plays his part of a vicious, brutal and calculating special deputy with élan and equal amount of swag.
-He looks creepy without his eye brow and every word he speaks sends chill down the spine.
+The film seemed pretty low on thrills until Guy Pearce shows up as a ruthless imperil cop who brings the much-needed confrontation that sets the dramatic thrill in the motion.
+Guy plays his part in a vicious, brutal and calculating special deputy with élan and an equal amount of swag.
+He looks creepy without his eyebrow and every word he speaks sends a chill down the spine.